 Currently, Estonia has a very low number of infections.
 It welcomes citizens from around the globe.
 Hotels, practice locations, and concert venues offer fully sanitized facilities, with many people already vaccinated.
 To learn more about rules, and how to enter Estonia safely, please visit: kriis.ee

 To apply, click on the Application link:

-Deadlines: Early-bird Application - May 1; Final application deadline - May 15.
+Deadlines: Early-bird Application (scholarship) - May 31; Final application deadline - June 20.